 Al even gets sent to Hell in one episode, but he's so thrilled to be away from his family that no matter what torture Satan enacts, it's still an improvement over his normal life.
 Naturally, Satan eventually figures out the one thing that could bring him eternal anguish: return him to his home and preserve the status quo.

 Private detective Seiji Hayami from Cutie Honey THE LIVE fits this trope to a tee.
 He claims to be living in poverty as a way to infiltrate the underworld of Japan... whether or not that can be believed when you consider his luck with clients and general ineptness at his job is up to the viewer.

 Honestly, how would Magnum survive without the good graces of Robin Masters and the loyalty, gullibility and infinite patience of his friends?

 A major theme of The Honeymooners.
 Both Ralph and Norton have steady blue-collar jobs, but Ralph is constantly throwing away their wages on foolish get-rich-quick schemes.
 And there's an infamous episode where he quits, and the situation isn't rectified by the end of the show.

 While not impoverished, one can understand why she may feel she is, since she's best friends with a hotel heiress, one who constantly remarks how poor she is, at that.

-The parents frequently engaged in actively destructive behavior that kept them in poverty, and the father admitted as they sabotaged Malcolm's attempts to get away to a school in Europe that the financial benefit of his being gone didn't matter to them as much as keeping him around to fix the problems that their on self-destructive behavior caused.
+The parents frequently engaged in actively destructive behavior that kept them in poverty.
+The father admitted as they sabotaged Malcolm's attempts to get away to a school in Europe that the financial benefit of his being gone didn't matter to them as much as keeping him around to fix the problems that their own self-destructive behavior caused.